The Catch of the Season

 The Catch of the Season is an Edwardian musical comedy by Seymour Hicks and Cosmo Hamilton, with music by Herbert Haines and Evelyn Baker and lyrics by Charles H. Taylor, based on the fairy tale Cinderella.
 A debutante is engaged to a young aristocrat but loves a page.

 The musical premiered at the Vaudeville Theatre in London in 1904 and ran for 621 performances.
 It starred Hicks, Zena Dare and Camille Clifford.
 Replacements included Louie Pounds.
 The New York production, in 1905, starred Edna May, at Daly's Theatre.
 The show was produced internationally and was revived until the First World War.

 Synopsis

-Lady Caterham's stepdaughter Angela, who is a debutante about to 'come out' and is 'the catch of the season'.
+Lady Caterham's stepdaughter Angela is a debutante about to "come out" and is "the catch of the season".
 She becomes engaged to the young rake, Lord St. Jermyns, although she really loves the page, Bucket.
-Honoria Bedford, Lady Crystal's younger daughter, who is about to 'come out', has taken up smoking, which in 1904 was considered shocking.
+Honoria Bedford, Lady Crystal's younger daughter, who is also about to "come out", has taken up smoking, which in 1904 was considered shocking.